thyrlian/AwesomeValidation/README.md

 });
 ```

+It works perfectly with **Fragment**, but please pay attention to Fragment's lifecycle.
+You should set the `validate()` inside Fragment's `onActivityCreated` instead of `onCreateView` or any other early stage.

 ## Import as dependency
 For Gradle it's so easy: just add below compile line to your module's build.gradle (it's available on JCenter).
 ```java